pprachas/ABC_dataset/README.md

 The Domain folder contains code to generate the domain geometry for ABC dataset.
 More details of the code are contained in the folder.

 ## FEA
-The Domain folder contains code to generate labels for the ABC dataset.
+The FEA folder contains code to generate labels for the ABC dataset.
 More details of the code are contained in the folder.

 ## Graph
 The Graph folder contains code to generate graphs from domain geometry and json files.
 More deatils of the code are contained in the folder.